macy-k/Minesweeper_Project/README.md

 - If you attempt to clear a cell that has no bomb in it, it works.
 Otherwise, if there is a bomb the game ends, the ui displays all the bombs and stops the timer.

-The mode selection panel will be if I get really ambitious and make an auto-solver, but that might be done
-        on my own time and not for this project.
+I get really ambitious I want to try making an auto-solver, but that will be done on my own time and not for this project.

 I would also like to have a theme selection panel where you can choose from a set of color themes for the minesweeper game.
-This is not necessary and is just extra, if I have time.
+Again, this will probably be on my own time.

 **NOTE**: this is not going to work very well as a console based application, and selecting which cell to interact with will be clunky.
 Same with selecting dimensions.